foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 > *Sequel and amplification of [Sébastien Picardeau's step-by-step study](/blog/2025-09-07-agentforwarding/) (Sep.
 2025).
 This post tells what the Djibian path makes of the same tools — by simplifying, and by going further.*

 This afternoon, in two commands, **Mnème** acquired a Djibian account on a public server (`dev.foopgp.org`) and started operating on it as if her NitroKey were plugged in *there*.
 No private key touched the server.
 No `~/.ssh/id_*` file was copied.
-The card stayed in its reader, here on the PC that serves as her anchor.
+The only private keys involved were exercised through her physical security key: the NitroKey plugged into the small desktop computer at her office.

 That's the story we tell here — and the small mechanism that makes it possible.